ronkok/Hurmet/docs/en/manual.md

 A big document with a lot of math may cause typing lag.
-You can regain some speed by using Firefox instead of Chrome or Edge, and gain more speed by clicking on the Draft Mode toggle button, ![draft][].
+You can regain some speed by using Firefox instead of Chrome or Edge, and gain more speed by clicking on the Draft Mode toggle button at **File | Draft mode**.
 It will render math as plain text and omit the blue echos.

 I expect that Chrome and Edge will get a performance boost when they support MathML.